Álvaro Obregón: Land reform

 Land reform was more extensive under Obregón than it had been under Carranza.
 Obregón enforced the constitutional land redistribution provisions, and in total, 921,627 hectares of land were distributed during his presidency.

 Under a homestead decree dated August 1923, every male Mexican (native or naturalized) over the age of 18 and who had no land or could not otherwise obtain it otherwise, had the right to take up a certain amount of national or uncultivated lands not reserved by the Government.
 These varied from 25 to 500 hectares, depending upon capacity for irrigation and location.
 Widows of Mexican nationality who were the heads of families had the same rights as men.
-On November the 6th 1923, a decree was signed that allowed for various sections of society to ask for and obtain land “either as a new endowment or as restitution of common land.”
+On 6 November 1923, a decree was signed that allowed for various sections of society to ask for and obtain land "either as a new endowment or as restitution of common land."

 However, Obregón was a successful commercial garbanzo farmer in Sonora, and according to one study "did not believe in land reform" and was in agreement with Madero and Carranza that "radical land reform might very well destroy the Mexican economy and lead to a return to subsistence agriculture."